Install Durable Glass Alternatives in Your Business

 Acrylic plastics, often referred to by familiar trade names like PlexiGlas and Acrylite, are strong, lightweight, and more resistant to impact than standard glass.
 It’s highly weather and chemical-resistant, and it is available in a variety of sizes, shapes, and textures.
 Customers may order sheets cut to size, to maximize yield and keep your costs down.

 Acrylic Plastics – Sheet Sizes and Colors Available

-- Acrylic Plastic Sheet Sizes - Standard sheets sizes range from 48×96″ to 72×120″, with thicknesses ranging from .030 inches to four inches.
+- Acrylic Plastic Sheet Sizes – Standard sheet sizes range from 48×96″ to 72×120″, with thicknesses ranging from .030 inches to four inches.
 Custom thicknesses and sheet sizes are available depending on order size.
-BGS Glass Service has access to many specialty versions with features such as enhanced UV filtering, UV transparency, increased abrasion resistance, and increased impact resistance for custom ordering.
+BGS Glass Service has access to many specialty versions with features such as enhanced UV filtering, UV transparency, increased abrasion resistance, and increased impact resistance for custom orders.

 - Colors and Textures – Acrylic plastic sheets are available in clear, translucent, and fluorescent colors, opaque colors, and a variety of surface textures.

 - Point-of-Purchase displays (POP)

 - Signs and exhibits

 - Lighting diffusers and skylights

 - Picture framing

 Customers choose acrylic mirror over glass for its light weight and ease of installation.
 BGS Glass Service Waukesha can get you acrylic mirrors, which are a perfect solution as shatterproof mirrors for high traffic bathrooms.
 Whether you need acrylic mirror tiles or strips, our custom glass cutters will help you design and install new mirrors.